-At the age of six, he was sent to the monastic school to learn the three R’s (Elementary reading, writing and arithmetic) in the Myanmar language.
-He was ordained a novice at the Sagaing Hills when he was ten years old.
+At the age of six, he was sent to the monastic school to learn the three R’s (Elementary reading, writing, and arithmetic) in the Myanmar language.
+He has ordained a novice at the Sagaing Hills when he was ten years old.
 His preceptor was Sayadaw U Canda, well-known as the “Sankin Sayadaw”, the presiding monk of the prestigious “Vipassanā” monastery.
 He was given the ecclesiastical name of “Nandamāla”.

 Ashin Nandamāla started to learn the Pāḷi language and the basic Buddhist scriptures under the tutelage of his own elder brother, Sayadaw U Nārada.

 Ashin Nandamāla is one of the founders of the Buddhist Teaching Centre, Mahā Subodhayon, in Sagaing, where about two hundred monks receive education in Buddhist philosophy and Buddhist literature.